 Next, we observe each individual session's data more closely and provide a statistical test to evaluate the difference between DAs and UPAs with respect to efficiency.
 Figure 3(b) presents all sessions' observations of efficiency over 10 periods.
 Six sessions were conducted for both DA and UPA treatments, implying six observations per treatment in each period.
 This figure provides another confirmation that UPAs tend to achieve higher efficiency than DAs.
-Furthermore, two boxplots in figure 3(c) are drawn by pooling the efficiency observations over periods; these two boxplots appear to be statistically different with UPAs being more efficient than those DAs.
+Furthermore, two boxplots in figure 3(c) are drawn by pooling the efficiency observations per group over periods; these two boxplots appear to be statistically different with UPAs being more efficient than those DAs.

-To statistically check whether the observations on the two treatments differ, we run a Mann-215 Whitney test by pooling observations across periods per treatment, i.e., DAs vs. UPAs.
-The null 216 hypothesis is that the probability distribution of observations on efficiency obtained in DAs is the 217 same as that obtained in UPAs.
-Table 3(a) indicates that the null hypothesis is rejected at even 1% 218 significance level; thus, we confirm that UPAs tend to be more efficient than DAs.
-To robustify 219 this result, we also run a random effects model by exploiting the panel structure of our data taking 220 cross sectional unit as a session and time as an experimental period.
-Consistent with table 3(a), 221 the column (1) of efficiency in table 4 shows that efficiency is higher in UPAs than DAs with 1% 222 statistical significance (See the coefficient on UPA dummy variable in table 4).
-223
+To statistically check whether the observations on the two treatments differ, we run a two-sample Kolmogorov-Smirnov test by pooling observations of efficiency per group across periods for each treatment, i.e., DAs vs. UPAs and N=120.
+The null hypothesis is that the probability distribution of observations on efficiency obtained in DAs is the same as that obtained in UPAs.
+The result indicates that the null hypothesis is rejected at even 1% significance level; thus, we confirm that UPAs tend to be more efficient than DAs.
+To robustify this result, we also run a random effects model by exploiting the panel structure of our data taking cross sectional unit as a session and time as an experimental period.
+Consistent with the result of the Kolmogorov-Smirnov test, the column (1) of efficiency in table 3 shows that efficiency is higher in UPAs than DAs with 1% statistical significance (See the coefficient on UPA dummy variable in table 3).